-- Crews must be at their start positions (and in the case of a running start, nominated runners must be at the running start line) and under the control of the Starter two minutes before the starting time of their race. - The Starter may penalise a crew which is late to the start and may start the race without reference to absentees. - iii.
-When there is two minutes to the start, the Starter shall say "Two minutes!" - At the Start time, the Starter shall give the signal to start by standing clearly visible, and dropping in one downward motion the raised start flag, simultaneously sounding a hooter in one long blast.
+- i.
+Crews must be at their start positions (and in the case of a running start, nominated runners must be at the running start line) and under the control of the Starter three minutes before the starting time of their race. - ii.
+The starter will call "Three Minutes" when there are 3 minutes to the start. - If a sports presenter or commentator is available, then crews are introduced to the spectators, once the introductions are complete the crews return to their start positions. - iii.
+The Starter may penalise a crew which is late to the start and may start the race without reference to absentees. - iv.
+When there is one minute to the start, the Starter shall say "One minute!".
+At this time all boats shall be ready on the water. - v.
+At 30 seconds to the start, the starter shall say "Get Ready".
+The Starter may start the race at any time after this to allow for waves and any other factors. - vi.
+The Starter will raise the start flag.
+There shall be no roll call.
+If music is being played, it shall stop. - vii.
+At the Start time, the Starter shall give the signal to start by standing clearly visible and dropping in one downward motion the raised start flag, simultaneously sounding a hooter in one long blast.